visforvali/ws297y/policies.md

-COFFEE CHATS/DROP-INS & “CHECK IN WEEKLY”
-You can pop into 🔉Café Coppy on Discord during my drop-in hour or schedule a 20-minute appointment on Zcal to be held in 🔉Café Coppy or another modality of your choosing.
-We can discuss any aspect of your classwork, course procedures or requirements, the “hidden curriculum” of college and writing, etc. You can also DM me for alternate meeting times if you have scheduling conflicts (see Coffee Chats for my usual availability).
-If you select the “Check in Weekly” role on Discord, I’ll DM you every Monday with basic questions about how you’re doing and if you’d like to chat sometime, to help you surmount any anxiety about having to contact me first.
-I expect to synchronously chat with you 3+ times, but you’re welcome to pop in as often as you like, and you can DM me for any reason at any time!

 A NOTE ON BEING HUMAN & ATTENDANCE POLICY
 Life is stressful: We’re dealing with changes in government and social policy—cuts to open education, equity initiatives that support women, BIPOC, disabled, and LGBTQIA+ folks, social welfare, FEMA, the VA; bans on public health and science communications; attacks on citizenship and ICE raids—and ongoing problems like the rising cost of living; weather extremes and environmental disasters; gun violence; AI deepfakes and misinformation; food recalls; medication shortages; and an uptick in anti-intellectualism and bigotry.